andju/andju-know/docs/sport/cycling/pl-south-lower-silesia.md

 ### Food
 There are lots of restaurants for every taste and budget.

 *Gniazdo*[^12] provides good breakfast options.
-You can find a few local restaurants in the market halls (near the main entrance), one of them being *Polskie Jadło*[^13].
+You can find a couple of local restaurants in the market halls (near the main entrance), one of them being *Polskie Jadło*[^13].
 You will need a translation app for the menu and order it at the counter - but you are rewarded with great value for a small price.
 On the opposite side of the market halls you will find a few small coffee shops. *Cafe Targowa*[^14] is one that I can personally recommend.
 To try as many different types of Pierogi as possible, check *Pierogarnia Stary Młyn*[^15].

 [^1]: Café Imperial, Na Poříčí 1072/15, 110 00 Petrská čtvrť